robiul0278/E-Commerce-Client/README.md

 ### Role-Based Access
 - **Buyer**:
   - Browse products and make purchases through a dedicated dashboard.
-- **Seller**:
-  - Add new products, update listings, and manage inventory via the seller dashboard.
 - **Admin**:
   - Oversee user accounts, manage roles, and ensure smooth platform operations through an admin dashboard.
+  - **Flash Sale Logic**:
+    - Admins can set up flash sales with a countdown timer.
+    - Configure sale duration and products on sale.

 ### Authentication
 - Role-specific authentication ensures users only access features available to their roles.

 ### Dashboard Features
-- Buyers, sellers, and admins each have tailored dashboards to interact with the platform efficiently.
+- Buyers and admins each have tailored dashboards to interact with the platform efficiently.

 ---